 Now, if your team comprises a bunch of kids who’ve never played the sport before, then you likely need to prioritize training over organization.
 That said, you can (and probably should) easily incorporate organization work into training to accomplish dual purposes.

 But I’m definitely not saying the rest of the list isn’t as important.
-Given how they overlap and how focus requirements can shift over time, they all can potentially be extremely important at different point.
+Given how they overlap and how focus requirements can shift over time, they all can potentially be extremely important at different points.